About Biosphere Expeditions: its people and history

 Craig Turner was born in Oxford, England.
 He studied biology, ecology and environmental management at Southampton, Aberdeen and London universities.
 Soon after graduating from his first degree, he left the UK for expedition life in Tanzania.
 Since then, he has continued to combine his interest in travel and passion for conservation, working with a wide range of organisations on projects and expedition sites in the Americas, Africa, Asia and the Pacific.
-He has managed expedition grant programmes for the Zoological Society of London, been a frequent contributor to the ‘Explore’ conference held by the Royal Geographical Society (RGS).
-He is also a Fellow of the RGS and Linnean Society.
-Having visited and/or worked in more countries than years have passed, he is ever keen to share his exploits, writing for several magazines and is a published photographer.
-Craig is also a trained wilderness medial officer.
+He has managed expedition grant programmes for the Zoological Society of London, and is a frequent contributor to the ‘Explore’ conference held by the Royal Geographical Society (RGS).
+He is a Fellow of the RGS and the Linnean Society.
+Having visited and/or worked in more countries than years have passed, he now runs a small environmental consultancy with his partner, based in Scotland, where he splits his wildlife interests and work between the UK and overseas.
+He is ever keen to share his exploits, writing for several magazines, and is a published photographer.

 Anthony Lyons intitially trained as carpenter in his early 20s and started in business as a self-employed carpenter.
 This allowed him the freedom to pursue his main passion of outdoor pursuits and gaining some mountaineering qualifications.
 He then went on to spend four years teaching bushcraft and wilderness survival on UK-based expeditions and spent two seasons running a mountaineering programme in Snowdonia.
 Anthony has also worked for the British Antarctic Survey at their polar Halley Research Station.